-Each episode in which a child used a gesture communicatively was transcribed in terms of its social and emotional context.
-There were 37 transcribed gesturing episodes (across 9 children) that included a child using emotion or feeling gestures, excluding those which included emotionally relevant content (i.e. mom leaving or returning) but did not include an emotion or feeling gesture.
-Based on the transcription of the child's behavior, caregivers' behavior, and salient events in these episodes, it was possible to discern whether a child was representing her own internal state or the internal state of another for 26 of the 37 episodes.
-The numbers of episodes about self and other, as well as those which could not be determined due to insufficient information are presented in Table 2.
-Column 1 of Table 2 identifies each of the nine children who was observed to use emotion or feeling gestures during a videotaped interaction; columns 2, 3, and 4 indicate the number of episodes for each individual child in which the emotion gestures were judged to be about the child's own emotions (column 2), the emotions of another (column 3), or whether there was insufficient information to make such a determination (column 4).
+TABLE 2.
+Number of Episodes in Which Each Chi ld Used Symbolic Gestures to Describe Internal States of Self and d Other included a child using emotion or feeling gestures, excluding those which included emotionally relevant content (i.e., mom leaving or returning) but did not include an emotion or feeling gesture.
+Based on the transcription of the child's behavior, caregivers' behavior, and salient events in these episodes, it was possible to discern whether a child was representing his or her own internal state or the internal state of another for 26 of the 37 episodes.
+The numbers of episodes about self and other, as well as those episodes which could not be determined due to insufficient information, are presented in Table 2.
+Column 1 of Table 2 identifies the 9 children who were observed to use emotion or feeling gestures during a videotaped interaction; columns 2, 3, and 4 indicate the number of episodes for each individual child in which the emotion gestures were judged to be about the child's own emotions (column 2), the emotions of another (column 3), or whether there was insufficient information to make such a determination (column 4).
 Columns 5, 6, and 7 provide the same information about episodes that included feeling gestures.